SAP/spartacus-docs/_pages/dev/tag-management-system-examples.md

 title: Tag Management System Examples
 ---

-This doc will briefly explain how to setup some of the most useful TMS solution on the market.
-For more details on the configuration and extensibility part, please check the main [TMS docs](tag-management-system.md).
+There are a number of popular solutions that you can integrate with the Spartacus tag management system (TMS).
+The following sections provide examples of how to set up Spartacus with some of most common TMS solutions, such as Google Tag Manager (GTM), Google Analytics (GA), and Adobe Experience Platform Launch (AEPL).

-As mentioned in the [setup](tag-management-system.md#setup) instructions, Spartacus can handle the script "injection" to the DOM for you.
-This only applies to the TMS solutions that are supported out of the box (GTM and AELP).
-However, if you want to have the control over this part, or you have some complex use case, you can do it yourself by looking at the examples below.
+As mentioned in the "Setup" section of the main [Tag Management System]({{ site.baseurl }}{% link _pages/dev/tag-management-system.md %}) documentation, if you are using GTM or AEPL, Spartacus can handle the script "injection" to the DOM for you.
+However, if you prefer to have more control over the process, or if you have a complex use case, you can use the examples in the following sections to implement the setup according to your needs.

-## Google Tag Manager (GTM)
+## Google Tag Manager

-GTM requires an _iife_ function to be included in the DOM, which you can do in your `index.html`.
-The code snippet will look something like this:
+GTM requires an _immediately invoked function expression_ (IIFE) to be included in the DOM, which you can do by adding a script to your `index.html`.
+The following is an example:

 ```html
 <!-- Google Tag Manager -->